 By 1940: Additional lighting and a ‘main gate’ built.

 1940’s: Showground used by the Army.
-Some war-time shows cancelled.
+Some war-time shows were canceled.

-1942: Eurobodalla Shire Council resumes trusteeship of showground.
+1942: Eurobodalla Shire Council resumes trusteeship of the showground.

 1952: Toilet facilities built.

 1977 – 78: Community Centre (Basketball Stadium) built.

 1980: Thinking of changing the Shows name to Eurobodalla District Show Society.